partytax/makerspace-wireless-infra/README.md

 ![three colorful gradients representing wireless network signal ranges](assets/colorful-networks.png)

-Makerspaces require a wireless network that supports roaming users as well as wifi-connected machines that are visible and accessible from the wired LAN.
+Makerspaces require a wireless network that supports roaming users and communication with/between stationary workstations, servers, and devices.

-Standard range extenders and APs are inadequate because they require disconnect from one AP, followed by a delay before connecting to the next.
-Mesh networks solve this problem, but most mesh products, such as LibreMesh are designed for much larger communities, where IPs are managed by each node and communication with the LAN is difficult.
+Standard range extenders and access points are inadequate.
+They require roaming devices to disconnect from one AP, then connect to the next, usually with a delay.
+Mesh networks solve this problem, but most FLOSS mesh solutions are designed for use in larger communities (LibreMesh).
+In most community mesh setups, IP addresses are managed by each node and communication within the LAN is difficult.

 The solution we've found is to run mesh nodes as dumb APs.
 This means that the nodes speak with one another, but all DHCP and DNS work is done by our main firewall.
-This is accomplished by running OpenWRT with mesh support, and disabling DHCP on each mesh node.
+This is accomplished by running OpenWRT with mesh support and disabling DHCP on each mesh node.

 ## Hardware